A Pilot Program in Ukraine is a Bold Step Toward Ensuring Transparency and Rights after Arrest

 Vasylyna Yavorska is a program manager for the Rule of Law Program at the International Renaissance Foundation.

-Marina Ilminska is an associate policy officer for national criminal justice reform with the Open Society Justice Initiative.
+Marina Ilminska is a policy officer for national criminal justice reform with the Open Society Justice Initiative.